Ankylopollexia: Size

 Ankylopollexians varied greatly in size over the course of their evolution..
 Jurassic genus Camptosaurus was small, no more than 5 m in length and half a tonne in weight.
 The largest known ankylopollexian, dating to the late Campanian age (around 70 million years ago), belonged to the hadrosaurid family, and is named Shantungosaurus.
 It was around 14.7 m to 16.6 m in length and weighed, for the largest individuals, up to 16 t.

 Primitive ankylopollexians tended to be smaller as compared to the larger, more derived hadrosaurs.
 There are, however, exceptions to this trend.
 A single track from a large ornithopod, likely a relative of Camptosaurus, was reported from the Lourinhã Formation, dating to the Jurassic in Portugal.
 The corresponding animal had an estimated hip height of around 2.8 m, much larger than the contemporary relative Draconyx.
 The primitive styracosternan Iguanacolossus was named for its distinct robustness and large size, likely around 9 m in length.
 Regarding hadrosaurs, one of the more basal members of Hadrosauroidea, the Chinese genus Bolong, is estimated to have been around 200 kg.
 Another exception of this trend is Tethyshadros, a more derived genus of Hadrosauroidea.
 Estimated to have weighed 350 kg, Tethyshadros have been found only on certain islands in Italy.
 Its diminutive size is explained by insular dwarfism.
-In addition a 44 cm scapula belonging to an ankylopollexian has been found in the lourinha formation the length of the scapula indicates an animal similar in size to camptosaurus.
+In addition a 44 cm scapula belonging to an ankylopollexian has been found in the Lourinhã Formation the length of the scapula indicates an animal similar in size to Camptosaurus.

 Classification

 About 157 million years ago, Ankylopollexia and Dryosauridae are believed to have split into separate evolutionary branches.
-Originally named and described in 1986 by Paul Sereno, Ankylopollexia would receive a more formal definition in a later paper by Sereno in 2005.
+Originally named and described in 1986 by Paul Sereno, Ankylopollexia would receive a phylogenetic definition in a later paper by Sereno in 2005.
 In the 1986 paper, the groups Camptosauridae and Styracosterna were used to define the clade, but in the 2005 paper, a phylogenetic definition was given: the last common ancestor of the species Camptosaurus dispar and Parasaurolophus walkeri and all its descendants.
+Ankylopollexia would receive a formal PhyloCode definition as "the smallest clade containing Camptosaurus dispar and Iguanodon bernissartensis".
+This clade contains the two subclades Camptosauridae and Styracosterna, which are both defined using Camptosaurus dispar and Iguanodon bernissartensis, creating a node-stem triplet with Ankylopollexia.

 The cladogram below follows the phylogenetic analysis of Bertozzo et al. (2017).